rLannes/CigarParser/README.md

 assert_eq!(results, true);
 ```

-To check if the read end of the alignment :
+To get the end of the alignment :
 ```rust
 let cig = Cigar::from("5M15N5M");
 let results = cig.get_end_of_aln(&500);// 500 is the starting position of the alignment